What's in the Moderna 2022-Q1 Earnings Call?Tagged:

 So now we understand what Meg Tirrell was talking about at the beginning of this post: if the FDA doesn’t accept that ancestral + Omicron is the right set of strains, we have to start from scratch and won’t have time to manufacture/deliver/administer for this winter.

 Also, in a pleasing burst of common sense, Moderna is looking into (a) an mRNA flu shot that could be quickly reprogrammed, giving health authorities more time to guess which strains will be relevant each year, and (b) a combination flu shot with COVID-19 booster, and even one with RSV as long as they’re looking at it.

 This seems like a small thing, but it really could be game-changing.

 - There’s only 1 shot to get each fall.
 People hate getting vaccinated for reasons which still surprise me, so that matters.

 - Each year, it’s a gamble to guess which flu strains will hit the northern hemisphere.
 (Same for the southern, I just happen not to have experience with that.)
 So the more time we allow epidemiologists and the CDC to assess the circulating strains that will hit us, the more accurate the flu vaccine can be.
 If the mRNA vaccines can be adjusted last-minute before manufacture, that’s a win.
 (The flu vaccine I took last fall was quadrivalent, i.e., hit 4 strains of influenza.)

 - RSV is usually not a big deal in adults, but hospitalizes infants.
-The reason to vaccinate adults is that they they can’t infect the infants.
+The reason to vaccinate adults is so they they can’t infect the infants.
 This would save some number of lives of infants each year, if we could get such a multivalent vaccine accepted.
-“Accepted” is apparently an even tougher hill to climb than “FDA approved”, about which I have sighed a great deal in the last 2 years.
+“Accepted” is apparently an even tougher hill to climb than “FDA approved”, over which all sensible people have sighed a great deal in the last 2 years.